The Time Machine...

 Children, Teens, young adults and parents were all there to celebrate the turning of another year for young George.

-No expense was spared and the crowd was of a pristine class with clothes, accessories and jewellery that made Richie Rich look poor.
+No expense was spared and the crowd was of a pristine class with clothes, accessories and jewelry that made Richie Rich look poor.

 There was a DJ spinning tunes, butlers escorting guest, food being carried around, an event planner to keep it all together, a personal selection of games and spirits to get everyone in the mood.